-As a matter of policy, the Board of Trustees closely monitors the System's asset allocation in order to maintain the optimum blend of investment classes and achieve maximum investment return with minimum risk exposure.
-Investment classes utilized by the System include domestic and international equities, fixed income securities, real estate, and alternative investments including Timberlands and Hedge Funds.
-Investment professionals in twenty firms are hired to actively manage the System's diversified investment portfolio.
-The objective of the System's investment and management practices are intended to ensure future financial security for plan participants.
+As a matter of policy, the Board of Trustees closely monitors the System's asset allocation and investment performance in order to maintain the optimum blend of investment classes and achieve maximum investment return with minimum risk exposure.
+The services of twenty professional investment firms are retained to actively manage the System's diversified investment portfolio.
+The System's investment and management practices are intended to ensure future financial security for plan and the reliability of benefits for its participants.